|Home > Unemployment Services > Disaster Unemployment Assistance|

 The computation of the weekly amount for DUA will be based on gross wages for the unemployed worker and net earnings for unemployed self-employed individuals.
 All wages earned for performance of services in the most recent tax year will be used to compute the weekly DUA amount.
-The DUA weekly benefit amount will be computed in accordance with the Arkansas Employment Security law.
+The DUA weekly benefit amount will be computed in accordance with the Arkansas Department of Workforce Services law.
 The weekly amount shall be the weekly amount of compensation the individual would have been paid as regular unemployment insurance compensation unless the weekly benefit amount is less than 50% of the average weekly payment of regular unemployment benefits.
 The maximum weekly DUA amount shall not exceed the maximum weekly amount for regular unemployment insurance benefits payable in the state.
 Employment, wages, and self-employment that are not covered by the Arkansas Employment Security law shall be treated in the same manner, and with the same effect as covered employment and wages.
 Employment and wages that are prohibited by federal law shall not be included.

 If applicant gives a statement because he/she has no proof of wages and/or employment/self-employment due to it being destroyed as a direct result of a major disaster, his DUA weekly benefit amount will be established at 50% of the average weekly payment of regular unemployment insurance benefits.
 If applicant fails to supply needed documentation within 21 calendar days from date of filing initial DUA application as required, DUA benefits will be denied.
 If required documentation or partial documentation is submitted within the 21 calendar days necessary adjustment to DUA weekly benefit amount will be made.
 Such adjustment could result in an overpayment or supplemental pay on any benefits already received by the applicant.

 The disaster assistance period begins with the first week following the date the major disaster began.
-During the disaster assistance period, DUA is available to individuals as long as their unemployment, caused by the disaster, continues or until they are reemployed in a suitable position, but no longer then 26 weeks after the major disaster is declared.
+During the disaster assistance period, DUA is available to individuals as long as their unemployment, caused by the disaster, continues or until they are reemployed in a suitable position, but no longer than 26 weeks after the major disaster is declared.
 An applicant's continued eligibility for benefits is determined on a week-to-week basis.